mau-jac/1T6-F20/wk15/feedback.md

 #### Be specific 🎯

 - Avoid general comments that won't help identify the specific behaviour being addressed.

 - Include examples of specific situations when you observed the behaviour.

   Example:

     - "At the end of the last team meeting you interrupted me several times and wouldn't let me finish my progress updates."
         - Instead of: "You always interrupt people and only care about your contributions."

 #### Focus on the behaviour, not the person 🚫👉

 - Avoid being accusatory.
 The receiver is more likely to stay open and listen.

-  - Examples of accusatory feedback
+  Examples:

+  - "I felt offended by your comment and I suspect others might feel similarly"

+    - Instead of: "You've just offended every person in this group".

+  - "How did that comment make you feel?
+You looked upset."
+    - Instead of: "Don't you think you over-reacted to that comment?"

 - Speak from the "I" pronoun: